ReoKuriyama/chat-space2/README.md

  n = not null
  i = index

 * Association

   user has_many messages
   user belongs_to group

   message belongs_to user
+  message blongs_to group

   group has_many users

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+  group has_many messages